aiman-al-masoud/deixiscript/src/deixiscript/semantics.md

 - add action listener

 If Sentence
-- define a predicate function/method ("a man is tall if his height is greater than 1.8")
+- define a predicate function/method ("a man is tall if his height is greater than 1.8"), also "when" could fit here
 - if statement